 On January 28, 2011, BioTime acquired substantially all of the assets of Cell Targeting, Inc. ("Cell Targeting"), a company that was engaged in research in regenerative medicine.
 The assets acquired consist primarily of patents, patent applications, and licenses to use certain patents.
 BioTime issued 261,959 of common shares and paid Cell Targeting \$250,000 in cash to acquire the assets.
-The assets may be used by BioTime subsidiaries such as OncoCyte, which is developing cellular therapeutics for the treatment of cancer using vascular progenitor cells engineered to destroy malignant tumors.
+The assets will be used by OncoCyte, which is developing cellular therapeutics for the treatment of cancer using vascular progenitor cells engineered to destroy malignant tumors.